gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 been very wet."

 "I imagine," Noxy echoed, defeated.
-Her mother and Granna Fee always seemed to be able to ask questions that got people to stick their feet in goof droppings without realizing they were doing it, but she clearly hadn't mastered it.
+Her mother and Granna Fee always seemed to be able to ask questions that got people to stick their feet in camel droppings without realizing they were doing it, but she clearly hadn't mastered it.

 She led the young soldier through the fortress gate and down the trail to the